Dunwich: History

 Most of the buildings present in the 13th century have disappeared, including all eight churches, and Dunwich is now a small coastal village.
-The remains of a 13th-century Franciscan priory (Greyfriars) and the Leper Hospital of St James can still be seen.
+The remains of a 13th-century Franciscan friary (Greyfriars) and the Leper Hospital of St James can still be seen.
 A popular local legend says that at certain tides church bells can still be heard from beneath the waves.

 Characterizing the fate of the town as the loss of "a busy port to ...
 14th-century storms that swept whole parishes into the sea" is inaccurate.
 It appears that the port developed as a sheltered harbour where the River Dunwich entered the North Sea.
 Coastal processes including storms caused the river to shift its mouth 2.5 mi north to Walberswick, on the River Blyth.
 The town of Dunwich lost its raison d'être and was largely abandoned.
 Sea defences were not maintained and coastal erosion progressively denuded the town.

 As a legacy of its previous significance, the parliamentary constituency of Dunwich retained the right to send two members to Parliament until the Reform Act 1832, and it was one of Britain's most notorious rotten boroughs.
 The town hall was lost to the sea, and the corporation moved to a cottage, which survives as the Old Town Hall.

 By the mid-19th century, the population had dwindled to 237 inhabitants and Dunwich was described in 1844 as a "decayed and disfranchised borough".
 A new church, St James's, was built in 1832 after the abandonment of the last of the old churches, All Saints', which had been without a rector since 1755.
 All Saints' Church fell into the sea between 1904 and 1919, the last major portion of the tower succumbing on 12 November 1919.
 In 2005, historian Stuart Bacon stated that recent low tides had shown that shipbuilding had previously been undertaken in the town.